-Recreational water and shellfish can be contaminated with toxins, viruses and bacteria:
+Recreational water can be contaminated with toxins, viruses and bacteria:

 - Toxins are produced by toxic algae (also known as blue-green algae and cyanobacteria), which are naturally found in fresh water lakes and rivers, usually in low concentrations.
 However, when conditions are favourable, the algae can multiply quickly and form blooms, mats or surface scum.